Making a professional negligence claim for compensation when a solicitor misses a time limit

 Free legal helpline

-We specialise in these cases and will assess the merits of a professional negligence case free of charge.
+We specialise in these cases and will be happy to assess the merits of your claim free of charge.
 We can obtain the solicitor’s original file of papers where this is needed to determine fault.
 And if we think the claim will succeed then we will give you details of No Win, No Fee funding.